openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

 :value:
    :ref:`value`, required

-   Total available auction budget.
+   Auction starting price.
 Bids lower than ``value`` will be rejected.

    |ocdsDescription|
    The total estimated value of the procurement.